 Many schools and academies have decided that it is necessary to draw up individual protocols for pupils with severe allergies.
-St Catherine's C of E School (in consultation with the school nurse) and the pupil's doctor will agree such protocols with the parents and pupil.
+The School (in consultation with the school nurse) and the pupil's doctor will agree such protocols with the parents and pupil.
 The risks for allergic pupils will be reduced if an individual plan is in place.